Skin and Tissue Assessment

 STA6: Good Practice Statement

-It is good practice to inspect and palpate the skin over bony prominences/pressure points that are visible during repositioning.
+It is good practice to inspect the skin over bony prominences/pressure points that are visible during repositioning.

 More information